ayenew21/Group-One-copy/README.md

 # Group-One
 Evangadi Forum Final Group Project

-clone the code make yoyr arrangement and push it back
+clone the code, add your part and push it back